rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/December.md

 ### Improvements

+The following improvements have been made in the deployments list page:

+* Only the time is displayed for deployments created in the last 24 hours.
+For example, *03:16 PM [about 2 hours ago]*

+* Only the date is displayed for deployments that are older than a day.
+For example, *30th Nov [7 days ago]*.

-* Hover your mouse over the timestamp field to view the start and finish date for deployments.
+* To view the start and finish date for a particular deployment, hover your mouse over the value.

-* The Improved the created at time column in deployment list (need to update this with more info)

 ### Announcement

 * You can now access the [CLI Documentation](https://cli.rapyuta.io/) from the rapyuta.io documentation sidebar.

-* Checkout this [blog]() for more information on Rapyuta’s new Command Line Interface (CLI).
+* Checkout this [blog](https://www.rapyuta-robotics.com/2021/12/08/rapyutas-new-command-line-interface-cli/) for more information on Rapyuta’s new Command Line Interface (CLI).

 ### Bug Fixes